jrjones/InboxForObsidian/README.md

-# Inbox for Obsidian -- MVP Specification
+# Inbox for Obsidian
 ![gfx/ifo-icon.png|128](gfx/ifo-icon.png)

 ## Overview

-A minimalist app for iOS (and iPadOS, MacOS, and VisionOS) for ultra-fast Markdown capture, tightly integrated with Obsidian.md.
-Opens instantly to a text editor for quick note-taking or task capture, using local SwiftData storage (synced with iCloud) and a manual push to Obsidian to prevent sync conflicts.
+A minimalist app for iOS (and iPadOS, MacOS, and VisionOS) for ultra-fast Markdown capture, tightly integrated with https://Obsidian.md

+Opens *instantly* to a text editor for quick note-taking or task capture, using local SwiftData storage (synced with iCloud) and a manual push to Obsidian to prevent sync conflicts.

 # Core Features